vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/13_somasharman_somavasha_and_somasiddhAnta.md

 established in Dakṣiṇa Kosala, at least from the second half of the 6th century onwards.

-The original headquarters may have been in Nandapura, a place not properly identified, but probably an administrative division within the Pāṇd
+The original headquarters may have been in Nandapura, a place not properly identified, but probably an administrative division within the Pāṇḍava Kingdom.

-. ava Kingdom.
 The charters of

 the Sirpur hoard and their significance for our understanding of the Bāleśvara-bhaṭṭāraka